Getting Started with Body Heat Yoga

 A yoga mat, a large bath towel or yoga towel and water.
 If you don’t have those, we rent and sell those items as well.

-Its a common misconception that you need to be in shape or flexible before starting yoga.
+It‘s a common misconception that you need to be in shape or flexible before starting yoga.
 On the contrary, yoga is a journey that helps you improve your fitness, flexibility, and overall well-being over time.
 The key is to attend classes regularly, as consistency is key to progress.

 In our classes, the most important thing is to approach each posture to the best of your ability.
 If any posture feels painful or uncomfortable, it’s essential to listen to your body and ease off.
 Our priority is your well-being, so please don’t hesitate to modify or skip any posture that doesn’t feel right for you.
 If you ever feel overwhelmed or need a moment, you’re welcome to take a break on your mat and rejoin the class when you’re ready.